CookieVortex/SpringBoot/README.md

 ### 8. Login Processing
    - Handles login requests, checking the validity of the username and password.

+### 9. Ban User System
+   - Possibility to ban a site user.

 ## Usage

 To use the application, follow these steps: